iotaledger/identity.rs/bindings/stronghold-nodejs/README.md

 # IOTA Identity Stronghold Node.js

-> This is the beta version of the official Stronghold Node.js plugin for [IOTA Identity Wasm](../wasm).
+This is the beta version of the official Stronghold Account Storage plugin for Node.js with [IOTA Identity Wasm](https://github.com/iotaledger/identity.rs/tree/main/bindings/wasm).

 ## Install the plugin: